-Students requesting to use their place of employment as a field site for either the foundation and/or the advanced field placement experiences must complete a "Request an Agreement for Work site Placement" form and take it to Marshall 321, Marshall 319, or fax it to 734.487.6832.
+Students requesting to use their place of employment as a field site for either the foundation and/or the advanced field placement experiences must complete a "Request an Agreement for Work site Placement" form and return it to the Field Director or Field Placement Coordinator.
 This form requires that the student detail current job responsibilities and propose alternative duties that meet educational requirements for field placement.
 Students must take the initiative in preparing a work site proposal.
-The field office is available to consult with students and agency personnel regarding requirements.
+The Field Office is available to consult with students and agency personnel regarding requirements.
 For students in their advanced year (SWRK 695/696), the field placement agencies and assignments must match the students' chosen concentration.

-The student must obtain agreement from his/her work supervisor, field instructor, and agency director (or designated administrator) in order to be considered for assignment to a work site placement.
+The student must obtain agreement from their Work Supervisor, Field Instructor, and Agency Director (or designated administrator) in order to be considered for assignment to a work site placement.
 The employing agency and the student must determine how a placement will be accomplished.
 Options include: 1) the student is released to do placement hours in lieu of other job responsibilities; 2) a combination of work and outside hours are used; or 3) all hours are above and beyond normal work hours.
 Students and agency administrators have been very creative in these decisions.
-Students sometimes use leave, vacation, or flex-time to accomplish the required field placement time.
-The field office does not negotiate the time considerations beyond ensuring that the required number of field hours are accomplished in significant blocks of time and ensuring that if students are working full-time and conducting their field placements over and above work hours, they do their field placements at a rate of 16 (or 16-20 for advanced) hours per week in blocks of time of at least four hours each.
+Students sometimes use leave, vacation, or flextime to accomplish the required field placement time.
+The Field Office does not negotiate the time considerations beyond ensuring that the required number of field hours are accomplished in significant blocks of time and ensuring that if students are working full-time and conducting their field placements over and above work hours, they do their field placements at a rate of 16 (or 16-20 for advanced) hours per week in blocks of time of at least four hours each.
 Students are expected to have at least six hours of day time hours in the agency in order to obtain supervision, attend staff meetings, and participate in the daily routines of the organization in the student role.

-Once the application is made, the field director or coordinator will contact appropriate agency personnel to determine if the proposal meets all field placement requirements.
-The written "Request and Agency Agreement for Work Site Placement" must designate a field supervisor who is different from the student's regular employment supervisor.
-This field supervisor must be an integrated member of the agency with assignments in the agency other than student supervision.
+Once the application is made, the Field Director or Field Placement Coordinator will contact appropriate agency personnel to determine if the proposal meets all field placement requirements.
+The written "Request and Agency Agreement for Work Site Placement" must designate a Field Instructor who is different from the student's regular employment supervisor.
+This Field Instructor must be an integrated member of the agency with assignments in the agency other than student supervision.
 This request must demonstrate that the learning experiences are clearly differentiated from regular work assignments.
 These written forms must also be attached to the Field Placement Application.
-In addition, an affiliation agreement must be signed by both the official agency representative and Eastern Michigan University before the student begins her/his placement.
-The affiliation agreement is initiated by the EMU attorney's office at the field director's request.
+In addition, an affiliation agreement must be signed by both the official agency representative and Eastern Michigan University before the student begins their field placement.
+The affiliation agreement is initiated by the EMU attorney's office at the Field Director's request.